lavaeater/turbo-rocket-ultra/README.md

 ### Mechanics

+#### Building Towers
 How are towers supposed to work, really?
 Well, I propose that a player at any time can press a "build" button, which brings up a small interface to build a tower.
 The interface could be overlayed over that players HUD-spot, to not interfere with the gameplay, perhaps.
-We need a nice mechanism for
+We need a nice mechanism for that.
+There might be some limitation on how many, how fast and what type of towers a player can build.

+#### Towers

+Towers are simply entities with a bucket of components.
+They might have behavior trees connected to them, for instance.

 ## Notes on getting caught up in drama